View the full list of fields, first using long-form arguments:

 and scyld-imgctl

-Each node associates with a specific boot configuration through its
+Each node is associated with a specific boot configuration through its

 _boot_config attribute.